B6: Natural functions of water and wetland ecosystems

 This indicator will track changes in the naturalness of ecosystem functioning across water and wetland ecosystems in England, based on a range of attributes indicating levels of artificial modification.
 Restoring natural functions to these ecosystems is essential for biodiversity recovery and resilience to climate change and contributes to enhancing ecosystem services such as the provision of clean water and flood regulation.

-The indicator will cover rivers, headwater streams, lakes, ponds, wetlands, estuaries and coasts, characterising the naturalness of hydrological, physical, chemical and biological functions.
+The indicator will cover rivers, headwater streams, lakes, ponds, wetlands, estuaries and coasts, characterising the naturalness of hydrological, physical, chemical, and biological functions.
 It uses data from a range of sources, aggregated together in a single hierarchical data framework that serves both high-level reporting needs and detailed biodiversity reporting on individual habitat types (such as chalk streams/rivers and oligotrophic lakes).

 The data framework for this indicator enables strategic reporting of the condition or quality of water-related habitats, with respect to nature recovery generally and the favourable conservation status of detailed habitat types.
-It feeds into broader assessment of the extent, quality and connectivity of habitats under Indicator D1.
+It feeds into broader assessment of the extent, quality, and connectivity of habitats under Indicator D1.

 Readiness and links to data